 I was surprised how much I was able to re-learn in a few short months, keeping an eye on my form to not overwork my fingers.
 It is nice now to have larger hands than when I learned, so I can span a full octave and play full chords.

-My absolute favorite piece is Canon in D. I love to switch around the octaves, play it fast and slow, shift up the rhythm.
+My absolute go-to piece is Canon in D. I love to switch around the octaves, play it fast and slow, shift up the rhythm.
 I love the sound of the piano, and I love opening up the top and really hearing the music.
 With the right acoustics in the area, it’s beautiful to clearly hear the vibrations of the strings.

 My repertoire is not that large as I am building it back up slowly.
 The real success factor in piano is consistency.
 When I practice regularly, subtle improvements are initially hard to pick up on, but over time they compound.
 I look forward to learning more and fine-tuning my skills.